Calm, minimal workspace with natural light and simple objects, representing the restorative environment needed for autistic burnout recovery

 Once rest has eased the acute phase and you have a reasonable sense of the causes, the next step is to begin rebuilding a minimal, supportive structure for daily life.
 The emphasis here is on minimal.
 Autistic burnout recovery is not the time to introduce ambitious new routines or try to re-establish the full pace of pre-burnout functioning.
 The goal is a small, predictable skeleton that reduces the cognitive load of each day without adding to it.

 Start with anchors rather than schedules.
 An anchor is a consistent, low-demand activity at a consistent time: the same breakfast, a brief walk at the same point in the morning, a transition ritual between work and rest.
 These are not productivity habits — they are nervous system regulators.
+Think of it like driving a route you've done a thousand times versus finding your way somewhere new: the familiar road needs almost no conscious attention, leaving spare capacity for everything else the day throws at you, while an unfamiliar one demands full concentration just to avoid a wrong turn.
+An anchor is a stretch of road you already know by heart.
 Research on predictability and autistic wellbeing suggests that routine reduces the need for continuous environmental processing, which is itself a resource expenditure.
 An anchor does not tell you what to do with your day; it tells your nervous system that the day has a shape, which is enough.

 The Morning Mindset Journal can function as one of these anchors: a short, consistent morning practice that requires minimal decision-making but provides a small predictable moment in an otherwise dysregulated day.